nosarthur/nosarthur.github.io/_posts/2019-05-27-gita-breakdown.md

 [gita]: https://github.com/nosarthur/gita

-This series of posts are written for Python beginners who are seeking ideas for small practice project.
+This series of posts are written for Python beginners who are seeking small practice project.
-By following this guide, you will build a command-line tool to manage multiple git repos, and learn the following modules:
+By following this guide, you will build a command-line tool to manage multiple git repos, and learn modules such as

 - [argparse](https://docs.python.org/3/library/argparse.html):
   define command line interface (CLI) with sub-commands